Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 The width of the layout shelf varies in different locations around the room.
 Along one wall where the track sneaks out of sight behind some cabinets, the shelf is barely 5" wide with just enough room for two parallel tracks.
 In other areas, the shelf widens out for buildings and scenery, sidings and passing tracks, and a small staging yard for extra cars.

 The primary design goal centered around running two trains simultaneously.
 The scenery is basic and simple by most model railroader's standards, but it looks good and it's complete all of the way around.
 There's a small town with a station where the mainline branches off.

-Beyond the Main Street and across the ally, a several industrial buildings line the track spurs.
+Beyond the Main Street and across the ally, several industrial buildings line the track spurs.
 I salvaged a few of the pieces from my original childhood train set, Replacing wheels, trucks and couplers to give new life to a few of the old broken boxcars.
 A little glue and fresh paint, and some of the relic buildings fit in among the newer kits and scratch-built model buildings.

 The railroad runs well and looks good.
 I enjoy running and watching the trains, and it brings a smile to see the old cars back on the track and on the move.
 I think my grandfather is smiling too.

 The largest industry on my new model railroad is the sand and gravel company, tucked into a corner and between two large hills that provide the raw materials to the gravel processing plant.
 Low gondola cars and larger drop-bottom hoppers are filled with gravel and sand, then picked up by a passing freight train for delivery to some far off customer.
 Empty cars are dropped back off on the return trip, ready to be filled again.